Floydscharm/project/README.md

        pip install -r requirements.txt
      3) run  main.py file
      4) click on the https link generated in the terminal
+* WARNING:- We are currently  collecting the resources.
+We have not provided the entire pdf files ....Only the resources of department  of Electrical Engineering- 3th and 4th semester is available.
+Sorry for the inconvenience

   <p align="right">(<a href="#readme-top">back to top</a>)</p>